buildpacks/spec/extensions/bindings.md

 ```

 ## Launch Phase

-During the launch phase, the lifecycle MUST provide any bindings as files in `$CNB_BINDINGS/<binding-name>` with directory names matching the name of the binding.
+During the launch phase, the platform MUST provide any bindings as files in `$CNB_BINDINGS/<binding-name>` with directory names matching the name of the binding.
 Binding names MUST match `[a-z0-9\-\.]{1,253}`.
 The `CNB_BINDINGS` environment variable MUST be declared and can point to any valid filesystem location.

 ### Metadata

-Within each binding directory the lifecycle MUST provide a `metadata` directory containing `kind`, `provider`, and `tags` files.
+Within each binding directory the platform MUST provide a `metadata` directory containing `kind` and `provider` files.
 The value of the `kind` file MUST contain an abstract classification of the binding.
 The value of the `provider` file MUST identify the provider of this binding.
-The value of the `tags` file MUST contain a newline delimited collection of tags attached to the binding.

 In addition to the required files, the `metadata` directory MAY contain additional metadata about the binding with file names and contents matching the metadata names and contents.